 Please provide a statement that addresses your reasons for transferring and the objectives you hope to achieve. (max 1500 characters)

 I wanted to stay home, and at the same time have an overseas college experience.
 Therefore, I chose to study in CUHK Shenzhen, China.
-CUHK has a good business program and all of its courses are taught in English, so this was the perfect fit for me at the time.
+CUHK had a good business program and all of its courses were taught in English, so this was the perfect fit for me at the time.

 However, I did not realize my passion for communication until I finished my first year.
 As I took more marketing and communications courses and internships, I realized that marketing and communication suited me most.
 This led me to focus on communications as my major.